johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 Learn more about Amiga games

 : Check out the [Useful websites](useful-websites.md) page to find out more about Amiga games.
-These websites should also you decide which titles to try next.
+These sites should also help you decide which titles to try next.